 It’s about time we talk about Tokaido, a board game that “captured” me right from the first time I played it.

-It might be because spring is coming and I always wanted to go seeing the cherry tree blossom in Japan, but not only that: Tokaido is a great game and, after a brief talk about it in our article about the best Japan themed board games, we decided that it totally deserves its own spotlight.
+It might be because spring is coming and I always wanted to go see the cherry tree blossom in Japan, but not only that: Tokaido is a great game and, after a brief talk about it in our article about the best Japan-themed board games, we decided that it totally deserves its own spotlight.

 And today happens to be the right day to introduce this gem to you.

-Soon after getting our hands on this beautiful piece of artwork (Antoine Bauza is always a guarantee), it became really popular among our friends at board games nights.
+Soon after getting our hands on this beautiful piece of artwork (Antoine Bauza is always a guarantee), it became really popular among our friends at board game nights.

 Wear your comfy shoes because you’re about to start a beautiful journey.

 This post may contain affiliate links.
 If you click through and make a purchase, I will get a commission at no extra cost to you.
 See our Affiliate Disclosure.

 In Tokaido, you will travel on the panoramic path that connects Kyoto to Edo (today Tokyo) and your main purpose is to make this experience as rich as possible.

 Which part of this journey will you enjoy the most?

 Tasting local dishes, collecting souvenirs, relaxing in hot springs, discovering beautiful panoramas or visiting temples?